Emergence of Time

 Unitarity from Informational Stability

-Persistence of observer identity requires that successive encodings preserve total information content.
-In a linear representation space, this restricts admissible transformations to norm-preserving maps.
-Continuous norm preservation uniquely selects unitary evolution, with a Hermitian generator \(\hat{H}\), yielding \[i\hbar \frac{\partial}{\partial t}\psi = \hat{H}\psi.\]
+Persistence of observer identity requires preservation of total encoded information.
+In a linear representation space, admissible transformations must preserve norm.
+Continuous norm preservation uniquely selects unitary evolution, with a Hermitian generator \(\hat{H}\): \[i\hbar \frac{\partial}{\partial t}\psi = \hat{H}\psi.\]

 The Born Rule from Spectral Optimality